 Today, we bring you a fun, educational guest post from our friend and colleague, DrRubidium, a chemist researching and teaching on the Pacific Northwest.
 You can follow her on Twitter at @DrRubidium – DJK.

-This summer, I began experimenting with jams and jellies, whipping up sweet and savory spreads in my kitchen laboratory.
+This summer, I began experimenting with jams and jellies, whipping up sweet and savory spreads in my kitchen laboratory, for this I used the best utensils like for cutting the bread the best knife from this review.
 Blackberry, strawberry, grape, pineapple, tomato herb… rose?

 After tasting rose jelly at a local farmer’s market, I decided make it at home.